 Programming Exercises These exercises will help familiarize you with the ArrayList API page.
 This class offers an abundance of useful services.
-Try these in a jshell session.
+Try these in an interactions pane session.
+Make sure you import java.util.ArrayList into the session.

 - 1. Make a new ArrayList of strings named roster. - 2.
 Add several lower-case words to the ArrayList; view its contents as you add them. - 3.
 How do you compute the number of elements of an ArrayList? - 4.
 How can you determine if a given string is in your ArrayList? - 5.
 Enter this import statement: import java.util.Collections. - 6.
 Type this command Collections.sort(roster); Tell what happens. - 7.
 Type this command Collections.shuffle(roster); Tell what happens. - 8.
 Add some upper-case words.
-Add some strings with numbers and symbols.
 How do they behave when you use Collections.sort()?
-What definitive conclusion can you surmise? - 9.
-Another generic class in Java is HashSet<E>.
-Create a HashSet<String>.
-Add the same string twice.
-What got returned?
-What happened?
-Add more items.
-What do you notice?
-Look this class up in the API guide and do some spelunking.
+What definitive conclusion can you surmise?

-2 Conditional Execution
+2 Conditional Execution in Java